fafalone/HandleTool/README.md

 This is a small utility that lists files and several other (or all) handle types in use by a specified process.
 It also has a function to list all processes that have an open handle to a specified file (if the file can't be moved/deleted/etc because it's "in use", this will show the program(s) holding it open).

+ **Update (04 Dec 2025) - Version 1.2**
+- Enable SE_DEBUG_PRIVILEGE to be able to list/search for
+   handles in SYSTEM processes.
+- Fix NtPath->DosPath error in some cases from not mapping '  volumes on startup.

 **Update (04 Dec 2025) - Version 1.1**
 - Double click to list handles
 - In some cases, NtQueryObject for the name would hang, so